Greece Moments Greece Moments

 24 Min Read

 “Spring on Samos shows its most beautiful side.
 Yellow gorse and red poppies bloom along the roadsides, and Samos is green everywhere.
-Nature lovers will immediately feel at home on the island, which is rich in vegetation.”
+Nature lovers will immediately feel at home on this island, which is rich in vegetation.”

 Samos Urlaub Insel Griechenland Reisetipps Kokkari